NikKowPHP/social-brain/chapters/chapter-14.md

 > ### **The Final Performance Capstone**
 >
-> This chapter brings together every protocol you have learned.
+> This chapter brings together every practice you have learned.
 We follow Maria through the final, high-stakes political battle for the Phoenix Project's resources and her subsequent challenge: leading her team through a bitter disappointment without letting the culture collapse.

 ---
 ### **Part 1: The Cost of the Performance (The Regression)**